h5py/h5py/docs/high/group.rst

             of tuples, it is equivalent to
             ``[(name, 0, h5py.h5f.UNLIMITED)]``.
-        :keyword allow_unknown_filter: Do not check that the requested filter is available for use (T/F) .
-This should only be used for ``write_direct_chunk``, and if incorrectly used, can render a dataset unreadable.
+        :keyword allow_unknown_filter: Do not check that the requested filter is available for use (T/F).
+This should only be set if you will write any data with ``write_direct_chunk``, compressing the data before passing it to h5py.

     .. method:: require_dataset(name, shape=None, dtype=None, exact=None, **kwds)